This post is sponsored by Boerne’s Hill Country Mile and written by Kirk Thompson.

 All said and done I personally spent around $100, but that included a couple of drinks, a split appetizer, three gifts, and the aforementioned scarf for myself, all rolled up in a super fun night with friends–so I think that was a good value.
 Basically, the evening can be as reasonable or as spendy as you want it to be.

 If you’re not familiar with the area, I suggest liking the Hill Country Mile Facebook page, where there are always updates on things going on in downtown Boerne, sneak peeks of fun things the shops are getting in, and if the Diva Night date doesn’t work for you, check out Dickens On Main at dickensonmain.com, one of the best holiday festivals around, which takes place two nights on Thanksgiving weekend.
-See you in Boerne, girls!
+See you at Diva Night in Boerne, TX, girls!

 And, don’t miss: